MarwaAbuEssa/sendbird-javascript-doc/sdk_function_message.md

 ### 10. Get User List
-Get a full list of registered users in your app who an user can invite
+Get a full list of registered users in your app whom a user can invite to chat.

 ```javascript